Dr. Silberg will use a gentle laser which reacts with the water present in your gums, resulting in beautifully even colored gums.

 When most people think about their smile, they tend to focus more on their teeth than anything else.
 However, the fact of the matter is that your gums play an important role too: framing your teeth.
 If your gums are misshapen or discolored, it can take the focus off of your pearly whites or make your mouth look strange.

-Fortunately, The Silberg Center for Dental Science, offers laser gum depigmentation to make your oral tissues look perfect.
+Fortunately, Pinnacle Center – Dental Implants & Periodontics offers laser gum depigmentation to make your oral tissues look perfect.
 Here is a little more information about laser gum depigmentation, and what to expect if you undergo this simple procedure:

 Don’t Let Dark, Splotchy Gums Ruin Your Smile

 If your gums look discolored, there might be a reason why.
 Here are a few common reasons patients experience darkened or splotchy gums:

 - Poor Dental Hygiene: If you have a longstanding history of not caring for your teeth, your gums might show your past transgressions.
 Gums can become red, inflamed, or permanently discolored because of past infections or scarring.